-Safe to say that one's onstage all of four singers prove how great they were with the sibling trio from Ohio stacking their harmonies in the opening lyrics.
+All four singers proved how great they were with the sibling trio from Ohio stacking its harmonies in the opening lyrics.
 That's when Rose busted out her acoustic guitar, while dressed in white, blending her own vocals, and sang into the verse following the group.
-Safe to say all of the coaches were shocked by the vocals, which made it even more difficult for Clarkston to pick which of the artists would advance in The Knockout rounds competition.
+Safe to say all of the coaches were shocked by the vocals, which made it even more difficult for Clarkson to pick which of the artists would advance in The Knockout rounds competition.

 After their performance, the "Since You've Been Gone Singer" explained, "I'm so proud to say that you're both on my team.
 It's just a special thing for me.
 Girl Named Tom, I have heard you all in rehearsals.
 I have heard each of you sing.
 You're incredible.
 And, Kinsey, you're the kind of country singer that I love, and no one is like you on this show.
 Okay, we're getting in there.
 This whole thing is about strategy sometimes, so we're just getting in there."

-Ultimately, "The Voice" coach chose a Girl Named Tom to stay on her team, but that wasn't the end of the road for Rose just yet.
-Having "steal" and "Save" left, Clarkson ultimately offered Rose her "Steal."
-But, all four coaches quickly tried to steal Rose for their own team, with the expectation of newcomer coach Ariana Grande, who quickly used her save to win over Rose.
+Ultimately, Clarkson chose a Girl Named Tom to stay on her team, but that wasn't the end of the road for Rose just yet.
+Having a "steal" and a "save" left, Clarkson offered Rose her "steal."
+But everyone else quickly tried to steal Rose for their own team, with the exception of newcomer coach Ariana Grande, who used her save to win over Rose.
 Although she stated she wanted all of the coaches, Rose ultimately ended up picking Clarkson again, saying that she was the one who saved her twice.

-Holy moly, talk about an epic premiere of The Voice Season 21.
-Singer Kinsey Rose performed The Chicks' 1999 hit "Cowboy Take Me Away" during the Blind Auditions and let's just say she definitely blew the audience and the coaches away.
+Rose performed The Chicks' 1999 hit "Cowboy Take Me Away" during the Blind Auditions and blew the audience and the coaches away.
 Sporting a red jacket and white fringe with cowboy boots, Rose called her audition a "dream come true."

 After her audition, Clarkson spoke to the voice auditioner, saying, "Here's the thing, you were singing The Chicks.
 I grew up on their record, I love them.
 I was singing every word with you.
 I liked you so much that I used my only block."
 To which Rose replies, "I'm glad you really wanted me"